SoftInstigate/restheart-website/docs/roadmap.md

 ### RESTHeart Studio

-The new service `restheart-platform-studio` will added to RESTHeart.
+The new service `restheart-studio` will added to RESTHeart.
 This is a web application:

 -   for developers: to manage dbs, collections (including configuring extensions such as _Transformers_, _Hooks_, _Checkers_, etc), users and ACL, and reading and writing documents and files.
 -   for users: to manage and publishing content through forms